 Although it’s not a great beach for swimming, you’ll often find sea turtles hanging out at Punalu’u!

 If you love boating or snorkeling, you will want to check out a snorkeling tour of Kealakekua Bay.

 Kealakekua Bay is one of the best places to snorkel in Hawaii.
 You don’t even have to snorkel if you don’t want to.
 You’ll likely see some wildlife, dolphins in particular, from the boat.

 If a luau isn’t for you, or if you plan to go to one on another island, have dinner or enjoy Happy Hour in Kona.

 Day two would also be a great time to explore the town of Kona.
 Here are 25 things to do in Kona to give you some ideas.

 Day 3 – Waipio Valley or Pololu Valley

 On day 3, we’ll be heading North to Waipio Valley if you have a 4-wheel drive or Pololu Valley if you don’t.
 You can also take a tour of Waipio Valley.
 Pack a lunch and enjoy the beautiful scenery and black sand beaches.

-Make sure to be respectful of those who live in the area and do not trespass.
+Be respectful of those who live in the area, and do not trespass.
 Check out 20 things you should never do in Hawaii for more tips.

 Day 4 – Beaches